billp/TermiNetwork/README.md

 }
 ```

 ### Built-in Router Helpers

-If you find yourself writting helpers that doesn't do anything complex (like handling http error codes) and your Router class begins to grow for no reason, **TNRouteProtocol** comes with 3 helper methods that you can use directly from your Router class to ease your life.
+If you are finding yourself writing helpers that don't do anything complex (like handling http error codes) and your Router class begins to grow for no reason, **TNRouteProtocol** comes with 3 helper methods that you can use directly from your Router class to ease your life.

 1. For deserializing model